← Back to Resources

 • You can teach portions of GenderMag in your department’s classes.
 GenderMag-Teach provides many resources for doing so.
 Evidence shows that doing so can increase retention and the education climate.

-Early Career, Graduate, Mid Career, Undergraduate
+• Intended Level(s) Early Career, Graduate, Mid-Career, Undergraduate